 The Role of Government and Policy Support

 Governments can play an active role in providing clear, consistent policies and financial incentives that support the growth and sustainability of the solar industry.
 This includes offering tax incentives, rebates, and grants, and ensuring a stable regulatory environment.
 By creating supportive policies, governments can reduce the volatility that leads to solar bankruptcies and encourage investment in renewable energy.
+If incentives are discontinued, it is helpful for them to be phased out over time with ample time to adjust.

-Advice for Homeowners: Choosing Reliable Solar Companies
+Advice for Homeowners: Choose Reliable Solar Companies

 Finding a reliable new service provider, like GreenLancer, can provide the necessary support for maintenance and repairs.
 Regular maintenance, solar system monitoring, and understanding financial and legal options will help you manage your solar investment effectively.
 By staying informed and proactive, you can continue to enjoy the benefits of solar energy with confidence and peace of mind, even if your solar company closes down.